Israelfer/bees-frontend-challenge/README.md

 #### What would I do differently?

 - In real work, commits would be more separate and frequent.
 It would be better to break the app build into even smaller parts.
-- The styling would be with styled components (to learn more)
+- The styling would be with CSS Modules or Styled Components (to practice more).

 ## Extra Features ⭐